 Does PrEP interact with other medications?

-PrEP does not interact with most other medicines.
+PrEP only interacts with a few other medicines.

-Although used more rarely, TAF can interact with TB meds, anti-epileptics, St John’s Wort and others.
-This isn’t a problem with TD.
+TAF can interact with TB meds, anti-epileptics, St John’s Wort and others.
+These interactions are not a problem with TD.

 For trans and non-binary people